Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Which mirror shape is more economical, round or rectangular?

-Why is the color of the mirror surface blue?
+Why is the color of the mirror coating blue?

 What is the flatness of the SEA-VIS and SEA-NIR mirrors?